jkga/me/README.md

 This project leverages the use of [jsonresume schema](https://jsonresume.org/schema) for creating a web based resume with a ready made template.
 You don't even have to worry with a complex setup and deployment process.

+## :loudspeaker: NOTICE TO PUBLIC
+> This application does not collect or store your personal information in any hosted server.
+The services we offered `does not require` any elevated acess or attempt to upload, commit, modify, or delete any file or repository on your behalf.
+It only **read** the files stored in your :unlock: `about.me` repository as necessary

+> :lock: All the information you included in your `JSON` files are public and **MUST NOT CONTAIN** any information that you do not want to share to everyone.
+Thus, you are fully accountable on what you share on your public repositories and we should not be held responsible or liable for your negligence.

 ## Why resume-generator?
 - Easy to use
 - No complex setup